 9AM-4PM: Work at the assigned workstation

 Time before 9AM and after 4PM is yours to explore our farm, have fun, hang out with the farm community, or catch up on individual work.

 We do not make exceptions for personal work during the designated work hours.

-As long as you are respectful of the culture, guidelines, wildlife and premises, we have an easy relationship with the volunteers here at the farm.
+As long as you are respectful of the culture, guidelines, wildlife, and premises, we have an easy relationship with the volunteers here at the farm.
 You have the added opportunity of exploring your physical literacy, improving your swimming, and learning important lifesaving skills here, courtesy Coach Partha.
 We love meeting new people, exchanging cultures and ideas, and hanging out at the pond together.
-Be mindful that the farm has a strict zero tolerance policy for consumption of drugs, alcohol and meat on the premises.
+Be mindful that the farm has a strict zero-tolerance policy for the consumption of drugs, alcohol, and meat on the premises.

 We host volunteers year-round.
 Most short- or medium-term volunteers come to us through Instagram, word-of-mouth or Workaway.
-Currently we offer only fifteen-day or one-month volunteer programs.
+Currently we offer only fiffteen-day or 21 days volunteer programs.
 The fifteen-day program is payable at Rs.
-8000 per head.
-The only charge for the one month program is a placeholder fee of Rs.
-500 per head to secure your place.
+9000 per head.
+The only charge for the one month program is a placeholder fee of Rs.5000 per head to secure your place.
 All volunteers are subject to a probationary period of one week.
 If you do not meet our expectations, or if we do not meet your expectations, arrangements can be made for you to leave the program based on mutual understanding.

 If you wish to experience our farm for less than fifteen days, we can accommodate you in our treehouses as guests (subject to availability).

 Our mission is to plant the seed of organic farming, sustainability and community living to those keen to learn — and have fun in the process.
 If this rings true, we are excited to hear from you!